|Next NYMISOA Event|

 Guest Attendance at our Annual Rules Clinic

-Our chapter welcomes all NISOA members and other guests to our annual rules clinic on Saturday, August 29, 2015 at 9:00 AM.
+Our chapter welcomes all NISOA members and other guests to our annual rules clinic on Saturday, August 27, 2016 at 9:00 AM.
 We would like to ask our guests and members of other chapters who want to attend our rules interpretation clinic to fill out this form.
 Your cooperation will help us properly plan for the event.
 Active members of the NY Metro ISOA chapter should not submit the guest form.
-New England ISOA members may receive credit from NEISOA for attending this clinic.
+New England ISOA members will not receive credit from NEISOA for attending this clinic.